Gabe9T/AnimalShelter.Solution/Documentation.md

 # AnimalShelter API
-## an api animal names, age, and species
+## A api for animal names, age, and species
 _by Gabriel Tucker_

 ## Setup/Installation Requirements